Seeds

 • Safe use of tools and outdoor skills

-In 2026 we have the chance to offer 600 free places so we welcome enquiries from schools, community groups, alternative provision and young people.
+In 2026 we have the chance to offer free places so we welcome enquiries from schools, community groups, alternative provision and young people.
+Find out more below.

 Person harvesting ripe and green tomatoes in a garden, wearing red gloves and a transparent watch.